undur/wonder-slim/README.md

 ### Can I use it?

 Sure.
 But be aware that the real question is probably "should I use it".
 I'm moving fast and breaking things at the moment and I'm not doing any releases, stable or otherwise.
 If there's interest in the project I might consider changing that.

+### Can I change it?

+Yes!
+Please!
+I'd love to get both feedback and contributions.